chaurasiya-himanshu2005/Newbar.html/README.md

-Newbar-HTML
+Navbar-HTML
 A clean and responsive sidebar navigation component built using HTML and CSS.

 About
-This project demonstrates how to create a structured Newbar layout using semantic HTML and basic CSS styling.
+This project demonstrates how to create a structured Navbar layout using semantic HTML and basic CSS styling.
 It can be reused in dashboards, admin panels, or portfolio websites.

 Built With
 HTML5